Helicopter rotor: Combination

-Swash plate
+Swashplate

 Controls vary the pitch of the main rotor blades cyclically throughout rotation.
 The pilot uses this to control the direction of the rotor thrust vector, which defines the part of the rotor disc where the maximum thrust develops.
 Collective pitch varies the magnitude of rotor thrust by increasing or decreasing thrust over the whole rotor disc at the same time.
 These blade pitch variations are controlled by tilting, raising, or lowering the swash plate with the flight controls.
 The vast majority of helicopters maintain a constant rotor speed (RPM) during flight, leaving the angle of attack of the blades as the sole means of adjusting thrust from the rotor.

-The swash plate is two concentric disks or plates.
+The swashplate is two concentric disks or plates.
 One plate rotates with the mast, connected by idle links, while the other does not rotate.
 The rotating plate is also connected to the individual blades through pitch links and pitch horns.
 The non-rotating plate is connected to links that are manipulated by pilot controls—specifically, the collective and cyclic controls.
 The swash plate can shift vertically and tilt.
 Through shifting and tilting, the non-rotating plate controls the rotating plate, which in turn controls the individual blade pitch.